Denham Hall Students visit to the Rickmansworth Museum of Fine Arts.

 It was after leaving the section on the works of the great Italian Masters we returned to the main body of the museum.
 We then climbed the stairs to level two of the gallery where Tamsin told us she had noticed a light on in the painting of the ‘scary old house’; she said the light was not on when they entered the Museum.

 The interests in Fine arts were quickly diminishing.
-Tamsin then out of curiosity and for the sake of conversation asked Mr Crisis if Miss Pringle had a Christian name.
-Tamsin was told that was a personal question that should be directed to Miss Pringle, and yes they would be having something to eat soon.
+Tamzin then out of curiosity and for the sake of conversation asked Mr Crisis if Miss Pringle had a Christian name.
+Tamzin was told that was a personal question that should be directed to Miss Pringle, and yes they would be having something to eat soon.

 Extreme panic was setting in among the girls.
 Patience who was keeping a cool head calmly suggested “let us go to the house and ask how we got here and how we can return to the museum.”